The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 -

-The universal £7,500 heat pump grant will continue to be available for households across the UK, and now includes support for air-to-air heat pumps (which can keep your home cool in the summer).
+The universal £7,500 heat pump grant will continue to be available for households across the UK, and now includes support for air-to-air heat pumps (which can also keep your home cool in the summer) and heat batteries.

 -

-By removing some policy costs from electricity bills and funding them through public spending instead, the government is correcting an unfair price imbalance that made electric heating more expensive than gas.
-This rebalancing makes the system fairer, reveals the true efficiency of clean heating, and helps households — especially those with electric heating — switch to low-carbon solutions, with heat pump users expected to save over £200 and high-use electric storage households up to £443.
+By removing some policy costs from people’s electricity bills and funding them through public spending instead, the government is correcting an unfair price imbalance that pushes up the cost of electric heating compared to gas.
+This rebalancing makes the system fairer, reveals the true efficiency of clean heating, and helps households — especially those with electric heating — switch to low-carbon solutions, with heat pump users expected to save over £200 and high-use electric storage households up to £442.

 -

-The Warm Homes Agency due to launch next year will provide clear, independent advice and help people make decisions about their home energy and navigate available schemes.
+The Warm Homes Agency which is due to launch next year will provide clear, independent advice, and help people make decisions about their home energy and navigate available schemes.

 -